 What Happens While We Sleep?

 I think we all agree that regular, peaceful sleep makes our lives more pleasant and successful.
-Having suffered from sleep problems in the past, I know from personal experience that a good nights sleep is vital for health and happiness in body and mind.
+I’ve suffered from sleep problems in the past, and over the years have done a fair amount of research on how to get a good nights sleep.
+I know from personal experience that restful sleep is vital for health and happiness in body and mind.

 Sleep helps us thrive by contributing to a healthy immune system, our heart and vascular system are able to rest and our tissues and cells are restored and repaired.
 Good sleep can also balance our appetites by helping to regulate levels of hormones.
 A peaceful and healthy night’s sleep helps the body suppress ghrelin, a hunger hormone, and stimulate leptin, which controls appetite, so when we are sleep deprived we may feel the need to eat more as a way to try and find energy, this could lead to weight gain.

 Sleeping also seems to be related to forming the pathways in the brain for memory and learning.
 And it’s believed that the brain’s waste-flushing system (called the glymphatic system) may be close to 10 times more active when we sleep compared to when we’re awake.
 So how to get a good nights sleep?

 Sleep Is affected By Stress, Lifestyle And Diet